sam575/ar-marker-or-point-cloud/README.md

 # Augmented Reality in Marker and Markerless environments

-For an overview of both the projects please have a look at [Overview.pdf](Overview.pdf)
+For an overview of the process for both the projects please have a look at [Overview.pdf](Overview.pdf)

 ## ArUco Marker Tracking